 Describe the process used by the LWDB to provide no more than a 30-day public comment period through electronic and other means (such as public hearings or local media) prior to submission of the plan, including an opportunity to have input into the development of the local plan, particularly for representatives of businesses, education, and labor organizations (20 CFR 679.560(19)).

-The process used by the LWDB to provide no more than a 30-day public comment period through electronic and other means prior to submission of the plan, including an opportunity to have input into the development of the local plan, particularly for representatives of businesses, education and labor organizations included posting the local plan on the arizonaatwork.com/southeasternarizona website.
-The LWDB also posted a copy of the local plan at each Job Center location for the general public to read and placed an entry on our Facebook page informing general public the local plan was available at each of the Job Centers.
+The process used by the LWDB to provide no more than a 30-day public comment period through electronic and other means prior to submission of the plan, including an opportunity to have input into the development of the local plan with modifications, particularly for representatives of businesses, education and labor organizations included posting the local plan on the arizonaatwork.com/southeasternarizona website from August 9, 2022 to August 31, 2022.
+The LWDB also posted a copy of the local plan with modifications at each Job Center location for the general public to read and placed an entry on our Facebook page informing general public the local plan with modifications was available at each of the Job Centers.

 Include any comments received that expressed disagreement with the local plan.
 (20 CFR 670.560(21)(e).